hatimm/URL-Shortner/README.md

 # URL-Shortner
-all the code exists in master branch. the project contains two parts :
+all the code is in master branch. the project contains two parts :
 -backend with laravel : before runing this part :
 *Make sure you have Composer installed.